Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties

 on $S$ and

 on $S_{\CC}$, whose reductions on $\ZZ/4\ZZ$ is $\omega$ and $\omega_{\et}|_{S_{\CC}} = \omega_{\operatorname{an}} \otimes \widehat{\ZZ}$. \end{lemma}

-We denote by $\widetilde{\scF}_d$ the moduli stack of families of oriented polarized hyper-K\"ahler varieties of degree $d$.
-Clearly, the natural forgetful functor $\widetilde{\scF}_d \to \scF_d$ is finite and \'etale of degree $2$ by Lemma \ref{lemma:liftoforientation}.
-Thus the stack $\widetilde{\scF}_d$ is a smooth Deligne--Mumford stack of finite type over $\QQ$, by Proposition \ref{prop:representabilityHyperK}.
+We denote by $\widetilde{\scF}_d$ the moduli stack of oriented polarized hyper-Kähler varieties of degree $d$.
+The natural forgetful functor $\widetilde{\scF}_d \to \scF_d$ is a finite \'etale covering by Lemma \ref{lemma:liftoforientation}, which is of degree two.
+Thus, the stack $\widetilde{\scF}_d$ is a smooth Deligne--Mumford stack of finite type over $\QQ$, by \Cref{prop:representabilityHyperK}.

 \begin{remark} For K3 surfaces, the moduli stack $\scF_d$ can be defined over $\ZZ$ and is smooth over $\ZZ[\frac{1}{2d}]$.
-It is natural to ask whether the same assertion holds for higher dimensional hyper-K\"ahler varieties.
-This is known to be true for some families, such as the Fano varieties of lines on cubic fourfolds.
-However, this is a rather difficult problem in general because the deformation theory and even the ``right'' definition of hyper-K\"ahler varieties over mixed characteristic fields are unclear at present, see Yang \cite{Yang2019}. \end{remark}
+It is natural to ask whether the same assertion holds for higher dimensional hyper-Kähler varieties.
+This is known to be true for some families, such as the Fano varieties of lines on cubic fourfolds \cite{A96}.
+However, this is a rather difficult problem in general, since the deformation theory and even the ``right'' definition of hyper-Kähler varieties over mixed characteristic fields are unclear at present.
+See \cite{Yang2019} for the discussion on those of K3$^{[n]}$-type. \end{remark}